-ExactTarget, which counts Microsoft (MSFT) Corp. and Groupon Inc. among its customers, is projected to more than double its revenue (ET) in the next two years, a higher rate than 93 percent of U.S.-based information technology software companies valued at more than $1 billion, according to data compiled by Bloomberg.
-The Indianapolis-based company’s stock (ET) is up 25 percent since its initial public offering.
+ExactTarget, which counts Microsoft (MSFT:US) Corp. and Groupon Inc. among its customers, is projected to more than double its revenue (ET:US) in the next two years, a higher rate than 93 percent of U.S.-based information technology software companies valued at more than $1 billion, according to data compiled by Bloomberg.
+The Indianapolis-based company’s stock (ET:US) is up 25 percent since its initial public offering.

 ExactTarget is “the biggest, fastest-growing market share gainer in the space,” Robert Breza, a Minneapolis-based analyst at RBC, said in a telephone interview.
 “Marketing is going to get more and more important, especially as the technology evolves.”